Position: Summer Camp instructor

 • Enthusiasm for the process of teaching and willingness to be a reflective educator, constantly fine tuning your skills and lesson plans and working with colleagues to give and receive honest feedback

-Flexible internship for an undergraduate student in environmental science, outdoor recreation, or early childhood or K-8 education
+Flexible internship for an undergraduate or graduate student in environmental science, outdoor recreation, or education

 Summary: Serve as a naturalist, educator, and a link to the nearby wilds as a Get Outside Center intern with Kestrel Educational Adventures